 - Then letting go of what distracted you.

-If you’ve got any questions about meditation, for example, if you’re worried that it’s not working for you feel free to email me and I will answer as soon as I can.
+If you’ve got any questions about mindfulness meditation, I love to hear from you! email me and I’ll answer as soon as I can. xx Annya